Overwatering Cast Iron Plant: The Fastest Route to a Slow Decline

 - 4

-For overwatered plants in good light recovery positions: provide good air circulation around the pot to help the soil dry more quickly between waterings.
-Do not use heating mats or artificial drying methods — just allow normal evaporation.
+For overwatered plants in good recovery positions, provide decent air circulation around the pot to help the soil dry more quickly between waterings.
+Avoid heating mats or other artificial drying methods — just allow normal evaporation to do the work.

 Prevention

-- Use the soil-check method (2-inch finger test) rather than any calendar interval
+- Use the soil-check method — a 2-inch finger test — rather than any fixed calendar interval

-- Add 30–40% perlite to standard potting mix for cast iron plant — this is the mix composition that best matches the plant's water needs
+- Add 30–40% perlite to standard potting mix for cast iron plant, since this is the mix composition that best matches the plant's actual water needs

 - Remember that this plant tolerates drought far better than wet soil — when in doubt, don't water